kaia-cochran/microscope-image-analysis-pipeline/README.md

 ### FIJI macros:
 ### called in code:
 By and large don’t touch these much, however there are a few inputs you need to know about.
+All these codes are written in the imageJ language.

+### combined_macro_python.ijm:
+This macro takes masks of significant signal within death stained channel and cell nucleus/membrane channel, and creates a .tif file of the .lof image with background subtraction, and brightness/contrast autoscaling to provide an easy reference image for the user.

+#### inputs:
+You can edit these values by opening FIJI -> Plugins -> macros -> edit… and open the macro in the window that pops up.
+Once you change the value, save and quit before running the python code.

+You can change the amount each image is cropped to by changing the “perc_img” variable.
+Example:
+perc_img = 0.85; (every line MUST end with a ; in the macro coding language!) crops the image to only the central 85%.

+pbmc_nucleus_area is set to the values I found using the large PBMC only images I had.
+It is used as a maximum PBMC nucleus size to filter out PBMCs from cell line death measurements.

-You can change the amount each image is cropped to by changing the “perc_img” variable in the combined_macro_python.ijm file.
-Example: perc_img = 0.85; (every line MUST end with a ; in the macro coding language!) crops the image to only the central 85%. pbmc_nucleus_area is  set to the values I found using the large PBMC and UPPL only images I had, you can change UPPL_nucleus_radius_microns to whatever radius you expect your cell of interest to have (nucleus or membrane depending on the staining you use).
+UPPL_nucleus_radius_microns is the average radius of your cell line, the cell death mask is dilated by this radius and all nuclear stain found within this area is called dead membrane.
+It can be changed to whatever radius you expect your cell of interest to have (nucleus or membrane depending on the staining you use).
 Note that if this value is changing between images you’ll have to separate these images into their own directories and run the code separately as the macro inputs cannot change between runs.

 Uppl_max_nucleus_area is the maximum area you want to be measured, feel free to play around with this value, it’s currently set very high at 1000 square microns.

-You can edit these values by opening FIJI -> Plugins -> macros -> edit… and open the macro in the window that pops up.
-Once you change the value, save and quit before running the python code.
+### Image_to_tif_no_edits_python.ijm:
+saves a .tif image of the raw .lof image without any brightness/contrast autoscaling or background subtraction for reference

+### metadata_to_csv_python.ijm:
+saves the embedded .lof file's metadata as a .csv file for reference

+### PBMC_mask_info_python.ijm:
+Does not only have to be used for PBMCs, returns a .csv file of all individual nuclear/membrane mask areas in a mask image for cell size analysis

 ### Single use:
+### Open_and_view.ijm:
-Open_and_view is a macro that I made for you to check your data before running your code in full.
+A macro that I made for you to check your data before running your code in full.
-You can open in it FIJI by clickinf Plugins -> macros -> edit… and open the macro in the window that pops up.
+You can open it in FIJI by clickinf Plugins -> macros -> edit… and open the macro in the window that pops up.
 Once it opens, press run and a pop-up window will ask you to select the image you want to open.
 If it fails to open, your images will either be brightfield only, or unmerged, in which case the pipeline won’t be able to open them.
 If they open as RGB it means they’re images you took without staining.
 Either way, remove these from the dataset you are running the code on.
 You don’t have to do this for every image, I just did it for one image per well plate just to make sure all images are compatible with the code.

 ### Helper codes:
 ### Visualise_mask.ipynb: